 Data Processor shall take the appropriate technical and organizational measures to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data.3.2.
 Confidentiality

 Data Processor shall ensure that any personnel whom the Data Processor authorizes to process Personal Data on Data Processor’s behalf is subject to confidentiality obligations with respect to that Personal Data.
 The undertaking of confidentiality shall continue after the termination of the above-entitled activities.
 Data Processor ensures that its personnel who access Personal Data are subject to confidentiality obligations that restrict their ability to disclose Data Controller Personal Data.3.3.
 Personal Data Breaches

-Data Processor is obliged to notify the Data Controller about a Personal Data Breach not later than 72 hours after having become aware of it unless Data Processor can prove that the breach is not likely to result in a risk to the rights and freedoms of natural persons.3.4.
+Data Processor is obliged to promptly notify the Data Controller about a Personal Data Breach without undue delay and in any event within 36 hours after becoming aware of a data breach.3.4.
 Data Subject Requests

 Data Processor shall respond to any request from Data Subjects seeking to exercise their rights under the Data Protection Law with respect to Personal Data (including access, rectification, restriction, deletion, or portability of Personal Data), to the extent permitted by the law.3.5.
 Sub-processors